justb3a/processwire-feuser/README.md

 - login
 - logout
 - register
-- forgot pass
 - change pass
 - change profile
+- forgot pass (using username or usermail)
-- force user to renew pass
+- force user to renew pass (similar to forgot pass)

 **Work in Progress!**